johnwinans/Verilog-Examples/always/README.md

 `latch` circuits.

 Generally, you will want to use `non-blocking` assignments in sequential circuits.
-The expection would be if you need a variable to hold a temporary value to be assigned to an output using a non-blocking assignment in the same always statement.
+The exception would be if you need a variable to hold a temporary value to be assigned to an output using a non-blocking assignment in the same always statement.